-All learners must attend an English assessment session prior to starting a course. * Initial Assessments * Before enrolling you are required to complete an assessment in Maths and English at the college.
+All students must attend an English assessment session prior to starting a course. * Initial Assessments * Before enrolling you are required to complete an assessment in Maths and English at the college.
 This will help us ensure that the course is s

 There will be a variety of different activities, including: group work, discussions, some practical activities and some tutor based information/explanation.
-Participants will be given a variety of different hand-outs to summarise the issues/activities covered during the session.
+The tutor will also recommend websites that will aid independent study.

 What you need to bring to the first class

-A4 lined paper, pen, pencil and a ruler.
+A4 lined paper, pen, pencil and a folder.

 What you can do next

 At the beginning of the course, you will have an induction to the College and the course.
-Your tutor will ask you to complete an Individual Learning Plan (ILP) and agree your personal learning goals.
+Your tutor will ask you to complete a Student Learning Record (SLR) and agree your personal learning goals.
 All documents are a requirement of the Funding Agency, who expect that learners who enrol on a course leading to a qualification will take that qualification at the College.
-All students on courses funded by the ESFA must complete a Learning Agreement and ILP.
+All students on courses funded by the ESFA must complete a Learning Agreement and SLR.

 5 Brampton Road, Bexleyheath, Kent DA7 4EZ Nearest Train Station: Bexleyheath.
 Buses: 89, 96, B16, B15, B14, B12, 422 Car park available onsite.
 Please note car parking spaces cannot be guaranteed.
 For further details of parking please refer to https://www.bexley.gov.uk/services/parking